 Push 1 stop and Wiklow present « Membrane » an algorithmic performance for transparent materials.

-Membrane is a digital artwork that merges audio-visual performance with installation art.
+Membrane is an audio-visual work that merges live, generative performance with installation art.

 The piece centres around “volumetric projections”, filling venues with massive 3D sculptures that hover in mid-air as they are projected into a thick haze of smoke.
 On stage, two performers engage with their custom coded software, generating rhythms, melodies and visual projections in real-time.
 The performance is a sort of three-way collaboration as the two performers feed off of each other in an improvised performance while collaborating with a third member: their generative system.

 Each performance follows a practised choreography of several “scenes” that make-up the show.
 But every iteration is different, evolving with new unexpected discoveries and happy surprises that are embraced as part of the live performance experience.